Site 4

 • Date: 1897

-• Significance: This 100-year-old hydroelectric power plant takes its energy from the Big Cottonwood Creek, and still provides power today.
-There are two historic power plants in this canyon, reminding us of the era when Utah became a U.S State and its growing population needed electricity.
+• Significance: Powered by BCC Creek, this hydroelectric plant is more than 120 years old and still providing power.
+There are two historic power plants in this canyon, reminding us of the era when Utah became a U.S State and the expanding city required electricity.

-Photo Title: Granite Hydroelectric Power Plant Station, February 9, 1907[1] The power plant building can be seen in the right background of the photo (view is upcanyon.)
+Photo Title: Granite Hydroelectric Power Plant Station, February 9, 1907 [1].
+The power plant building can be seen in the right background of the photo (view is up the canyon).

 Interesting Fact: In 1996, Granite Power Plant and Stairs Power Plant were recognized by the national organization Hydrovision International for being in service for over 100 years.

 Photo Title: Utah Power Plant near the mouth of Big Cottonwood Canyon, c.
-1900[2] (view upcanyon).
+1900 [5] (view up the canyon).
 This photo also shows the condition of the main canyon road around 1900.

-Photo Title: Current view downcanyon of the Granite Plant main building entrance[3]
+Photo Title: Current view down the canyon of the Granite Plant main building entrance [6].

-Photo Title: View downcanyon with the Granite Plant on the right and the creek running parallel to the canyon road.
-The water treatment plant is the building with the green roof.[4]
+Photo Title: View down the canyon with the Granite Plant on the right and the creek running parallel to the canyon road.
+The water treatment plant is the building with the green roof [7].

 [1] Shipler Commercial Photographers.
 Granite Station p.2, February 9, 1907.
 Photograph, J. Willard Marriott Library, The University of Utah, Salt Lake City.
 Shipler #2682, https://collections.lib.utah.edu/ark:/87278/s6cj8nr6.
 Accessed August 19, 2025.